This is a preview of the Shortform book summary of The Phoenix Project by Gene Kim, Kevin Behr, and George Spafford.

 The authors of The Phoenix Project are Gene Kim, founder of the digital security company Tripwire, Kevin Behr, who co-founded the IT Process Institute along with Kim, and George Spafford, Vice President Analyst for the business consulting firm Gartner.
 Together, they use their combined expertise in technology...

-Want to learn the rest of The Phoenix Project in 21 minutes?
+Want to learn the ideas in The Phoenix Project better than ever?

 Unlock the full book summary of The Phoenix Project by signing up for Shortform .